collei/asta/README.md

 # Collei Asta
-Simple database tools for any project, designed to not depend on external dependencies as much as possible.
+Simple database query builder tool for any project, designed to not depend on external dependencies as much as possible.
 This also aims to be integrated into the Collei Framework as its database access solution.

 ### Why Asta?
 Asta is named after that Honkai Star Rail game character.